Matmon/spree-quick-order/README.md

 SpreeQuickOrder
 ===============

-Creates an order form page allowing the customer to enter a quantity and a known sku to populate the cart
+Creates an order form page allowing the customer to enter a quantity and a sku to populate the cart

 Example